 With an impressive and dynamic selection of classic and original cocktails, craft beer and rare spirits, Westlight might be a bit more towards a rooftop bar serving food than a full-blown rooftop restaurant.
 But the small plates served come in large numbers, and they are so good you would probably not mind making a full dinner out of them.

 Made by Chef Andrew Carmellini, the rooftop food menu takes inspiration from global street food.
-Here you can enjoy everything from Tuna Tartare Puff and Shrimp Cocktail Dumplings, to Spiced Chicken Empanadas and the Westlight Burger.
+Here you can enjoy everything from Tuna Tartare Puff and Shrimp Dumplings, to Ginger Glazed Short Ribs and the Dry-Aged Beef Burger.
 Topped of with some sweet bites.

 The bites are perfect to share, either as two-on-one or a larger group filling up the table.
 Together with the amazing views, stylish decoration and great atmosphere, Westlight is NYC rooftop restaurant perfect for most occasions.

-Open nightly on weekdays and from early afternoon on weekends, Westlight is a popular spot, so reservations are recommended to make sure you get a table.
+Open nightly on weekdays and from mid-day on weekends, Westlight is a popular spot, so reservations are recommended to make sure you get a table.

 111 N 12th St, Brooklyn, NY 11249